thomasverelst/metrowordpress/README.md

 Anyway, I made the code publicly visible since there were many code requests.
 Since it was just a private hobby project, the code isn't well documented.
 The layout is a bit retro already (there is a reason why Microsoft changed from horizontal scrolling tiles to vertical scrolling in Win10..), but the code can be quite useful since the AJAX page transitions are pretty unique.

 ## Important!
 Severe bug
 There is a severe bug in the tile editor, which sometimes might screw up the tile layout.
-I didn't find the cause and I suspect it might be due to the gridster.js plugin that's used in the tile editor.
-But I'm not sure about that.
+This is due to the character encoding of Wordpress meta fields.
+If you use " or ' in any tile argument, the whole layout is messed up.
+So do not use ' or ".
+The biggest problem is that even encoded characters (for example &quot;) also cause this bug since I think the wordpress meta functions convert these characters back to " and '.
+So.. it's not possible to use single or double quotes, a major limitation.

+If you accidently used a quote character, you can still recover your previous tile layout using the Wordpress revision system.
+To get the revisions of your tile page, open the page editor, close the tile editor (button right bottom), and click on the latest revision.
+Copy the code of the old revision, go to the tile editor, click on 'import tile data' in the bottom bar and paste your code here.

 ## Install